 When accounting for long-term and unforeseen medical needs, divorcing spouses must thoroughly consider all possibilities and all options that are available, and focus on negotiating a divorce settlement agreement that provides adequate financial security for the decades to come.

-If you are contemplating a divorce and would like more information about the options for covering health care-related expenses once your marriage is over, we encourage you to contact us for a confidential initial consultation.
+If you are contemplating a divorce and would like more information about the options for covering health care-related expenses once your marriage is over, we encourage you to contact us for a confidential initial case evaluation.
 To request an appointment with North County, CA divorce lawyer Richard M. Renkin, please call 619-299-7100 or send us a message online today.